 Now, I am the CEO/Founder of a nonprofit organization I started back in 2016, an online Boutique Owner of The CN Brand, Brand Consultant, and Lifestyle Blogger/Content Creator on Instagram (@crystalngumezi).

 If you would have told me 4 years ago that this would be my life, I probably wouldn’t have believed you (LOL).
 But now that we are here, let’s get into the contents of this post (the reason why you are here).

 I. PREP WORK

-Before I create content for my blog and brand on Instagram, I always start with a creative process that goes a little something like this:
+Before I create content for my blog and fashion brand, I always start with a creative process that goes a little something like this: